WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/did-primer-extended.md

 requires decentralized key management*.

-The purpose of the DKMS (Decentralized Key Management System) specification is to specify and interoperable protocol for managing the lifecycle of private keys and other private metadata associated with a DID in a way that is interoperable across different blockchains, apps, and vendors.
+The purpose of the DKMS (Decentralized Key Management System) specification is to specify an interoperable protocol for managing the lifecycle of private keys and other private metadata associated with a DID in a way that is interoperable across different blockchains, apps, and vendors.
 This spec is being developed under [a grant from the Science & Technology